solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/beginner.md

 ---

 ## Q: What should I buy, what do the different editions mean?
-A: You can buy any combination of DLC you like, but to compete at the top level with other NG+ runs (more on this later), you will want to buy the Hitman 3 standard edition, and then Hitman 1 GOTY Access Pass and HITMAN 2 Gold Access pass, and possibly the 7 deadly sins DLC too (the Sloth DLC for Goldbrick Proximity Mine, in particular).
+A: You can buy any combination of DLC you like, but to compete at the top level with other NG+ runs (more on this later), you will want to buy the Hitman 3 standard edition, and then Hitman 1 Standard Access Pass and HITMAN 2 Gold Access pass, and possibly the 7 deadly sins DLC too (the Sloth DLC for Goldbrick Proximity Mine, in particular).

-* More info on what items are in what DLC [here]](https://steamcommunity.com/sharedfiles/filedetails/?id=2725872637).
+* More info on what items are in what DLC [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2725872637).

-In other words: *You can skip buying the Deluxe Pack / Edition*, as the unlocks from this DLC are reskins only.
+In other words: *You can skip buying the Deluxe Pack / Edition as well as the Hitman 1 GOTY Access Pass*, as the unlocks from this DLC are reskins only.
 Every other DLC has some unique items.
+* A key item to note here is the White Ruby sniper rifle, unlocked by completing the "Faux Pas", "Entrepreneuers", or "Clichés" Arcade Elusive targets.
+This is identical to the Sieger 300 Ghost / Arctic, but unlike these two other rifles, the White Ruby does not require buying the HITMAN 1 GOTY DLC or Deluxe DLC.

 Note that if you are an owner of HITMAN (2016) or HITMAN 2 (2018) you may be eligible to redeem the Hitman 1 or 2 Access Passes.
 More info [here](https://www.ioi.dk/hitman-3-pre-launch-guide/).